 Spy Hunter scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.Find Out More About SpyHunter Anti-Malware Tool / How to Uninstall SpyHunter

 - Guide 1: How to Remove BlackLister from Windows.

-- Guide 2: Get rid of BlackLister from Mac OS X.
+- Guide 2: Get rid of BlackLister on Mac OS X.

-- Guide 3: Remove BlackLister from Google Chrome.
+- Guide 3: Remove BlackLister in Google Chrome.